japolia - Fotolia

-Electronic health record (EHR) technology is at the heart of the federal government's effort to make it easier for a wide variety of healthcare...
+EHR technology is at the heart of the federal government's effort to make it easier for a wide variety of healthcare...

 Beyond financial incentives, however, implementation of EHR technology is seen as a way to improve clinical workflows, data analysis and overall patient care.

-- What is an EHR?
+What is an EHR?

 An electronic health record is a digital version of an individual's medical data.
-It is collected and managed by multiple authorized health care providers, and can be exchanged electronically among them.
-It consists of information gathered by organizations over a period of time – it's often referred to as a longitudinal record -- rather than information from a single visit to a doctor or hospital.
+It is collected and managed by multiple authorized healthcare providers, and can be exchanged electronically among them.
+It consists of information gathered by organizations over a period of time -- it's often referred to as a longitudinal record -- rather than information from a single visit to a doctor or hospital.
 It includes demographic data, medical history and clinical information, such as laboratory, radiology and pharmacy data.

-The terms electronic health record and electronic medical record (EMR) are often used interchangeably within the health care industry, but they actually mean different things in the regulatory arena.
+The terms electronic health record and electronic medical record (EMR) are often used interchangeably within the healthcare industry, but they actually mean different things in the regulatory arena.

 EMR is a generic term long used by providers to refer to a computerized patient record.
 For many years, doctors and hospitals have been deploying their own, discrete EMR systems to improve their practices, basically replacing paper charts with computerized records.

-The Agency for Healthcare and Research Quality within the U.S. Department of Health & Human Services (HHS) describes an EMR generally as a record that draws from a set of databases that hold patient health information within one institution, such as one hospital or one physician's office.
-Many providers have an EMR system in place, but they are not necessarily interoperable with other providers’ EMR systems.
+The Agency for Healthcare and Research Quality within the U.S. Department of Health and Human Services (HHS) described an EMR generally as a record that draws from a set of databases that hold patient health information within one institution, such as one hospital or one physician's office.
+Generally, an EMR contains information that is used for diagnosis and treatment.

 This data-sharing component of EHR technology raises additional privacy and security issues beyond those created by EMR systems.
 Unlike EMRs, EHRs represent a government-backed initiative to link medical data nationwide and make it easier to collect, share and report on.

-[A]n electronic record of health-related information on an individual that: (A) includes patient demographic and clinical health information, such as medical history and problem lists; and (B) has the capacity: (i) to provide clinical decision support; (ii) to support physician order entry; (iii) to capture and query information relevant to health care quality; and (iv) to exchange electronic health information with, and integrate such information from other sources.
+[A]n electronic record of health-related information on an individual that: (A) includes patient demographic and clinical health information, such as medical history and problem lists; and (B) has the capacity: (i) to provide clinical decision support; (ii) to support physician order entry; (iii) to capture and query information relevant to healthcare quality; and (iv) to exchange electronic health information with, and integrate such information from other sources.